ESCOMP/CTSM/README.NUOPC_driver.md

 ## New obscure options:

-ESMF_AWARE_THREADING --- ESMF is aware of threading CREATE_ESMF_PET_FILES -- Create output log files from ESMF for each Processor (PET) ESMF_VERBOSITY_LEVEL --- Verbosity level for ESMF logging ESMF_PROFILING_LEVEL --- Verbosity level for ESMF profiling
+ESMF_AWARE_THREADING --- ESMF is aware of threading (can have differing number of threads in components) CREATE_ESMF_PET_FILES -- Create output log files from ESMF for each Processor (PET) ESMF_VERBOSITY_LEVEL --- Verbosity level for ESMF logging ESMF_PROFILING_LEVEL --- Verbosity level for ESMF profiling